kubermatic-labs/kkp-using-argocd/README.md

 ----

 ## Verification that this entire setup works
-1. Clusters creation on both the seeds (**Note:** If your VPC does not have a NAT Gateway, then worker nodes must have public IP)
+1. Clusters creation on both the seeds (**Note:** If your VPC does not have a NAT Gateway, then ensure that you selected public IP for worker nodes during cluster creation wizard)
 1. Access All Monitoring, Logging, Alerting links - available in left nav on any project within KKP.
 1. Check minio and velero setup
 1. Check User-mla grafana and see you can access user-cluster metrics and logs.
 You must remember to enable user-cluster monitoring and logging during creation of user-cluster.